Okay, thanks for reminding me of that because I'll keep reminding me of that.

 He understands what it takes to fight the enemy.

-Thanks, uh Timothy for the phone call.
+Thanks, Timothy, for the phone call.

 We'll be right back and continue after this.

-At the very mention of my name.
+Screams of panic at the very mention of my name.

 A male high school student can wear a skirt to school now after the ACLU reached an agreement with the school officials.